To get into the spirit of silly season, why don’t we have a look at the silliest of man’s creations – homeopathy. So, here goes, enjoy!

 It remains to be such a pity that so many politicians, regulators (such as the TGA in Australia – 100% funded by industry incl. homeopaths) and some universities (notably WSU and UJ) simply look the other way, allow homeopaths to continue to mislead the public or even promote homeopathy.
 The simple reason for this is vested interests, which usually means – money.

 In part 1 I’ve shown that a number of key Australian ‘academics’ (Proff Alan Bensoussan, Charlie Xue etc.) made it extremely easy for the Chinese Communist Party (CCP) to achieve their goal of internationalising TCM.
 Prof Bensoussan (an acupuncturist) has managed to achieve statutory regulation for TCM practitioners in 2012, elevating TCM to the same level as conventional healthcare.
-He used this ‘achievement’ to lobby for TCM’s inclusion in the Free Trade Agreement (FTA) between Australia and China, and unfortunately, he was successful.
-To lobby is one thing, but you need the support of high level politicians to achieve your objectives.
+He used this ‘achievement’ to successfully lobby for TCM’s inclusion in the Free Trade Agreement (FTA) between Australia and China..
+To lobby is one thing, but to do so successfully, you need receptive high level politicians in order to achieve your objectives.
 This article will highlight the involvement of various politicians, but also the regulators, and how Prof Bensoussan managed to get their support.
+(The ‘controversial’ book ‘Silent Invasion: China’s influence in Australia’ by Prof Clive Hamilton is also worth a read)

 The ‘Four Corners’ investigation